-Precipitation as measured by the RWA at the Lake Whitney dam during the 2010 growing season (April-October) was low in comparison to 2009, although rainfall for the year was above average (see Table 1).
-During the growing season, monthly rainfall totals ranged from a low of 2.01 inches in April to a high of 5.15 inches in October.
-A total of 19.08 inches of precipitation fell during this period.
-The annual total of 56.22 inches of precipitation ranks among the highest on record during the 99 years that the RWA has measured rainfall, with only 10 of those years exceeding the 2010 yearly total.
-However, annual rainfall in 2010 was lower than 2008 and 2009, which totaled 72 and 66 inches, respectively.
-Month-by-month precipitation data for the last twelve years since sampling began appear in Table A-1 on page 4 of this report.
+Precipitation as measured by the RWA at the Lake Whitney dam during the 2011 growing season (April-October) was high in comparison to 2010 and rainfall for the year was well above average (see Table 1).
+During the growing season, monthly rainfall totals ranged from a low of 1.93 inches in July to a high of 11.53 inches in August.
+A significant portion of the August rainfall came at the end of the month with the arrival of Tropical Storm Irene.
+A total of 37.18 inches of precipitation fell during this period compared to 19.08 inches for the same period in 2010.
+The annual total of 60.84 inches of precipitation ranks among the highest on record during the 100 years that the RWA has measured rainfall, with only 10 of those years exceeding the 2011 yearly total.
+However, annual rainfall in 2011 was lower than 2008 and 2009, which totaled 72 and 66 inches, respectively.
+Month-by-month precipitation data for the last ten years since sampling began appear in Table A-1 on page 4 of this report.

 Withdrawals from Lake Whitney, guided by the Management Plan, are intended to protect downstream and upstream environmental resources.
-Due to declines in water demand and in an effort to cut operating costs, the treatment plant began operating on a "once per week" basis for about 8 hours on October 22, 2008 and continued this mode of operation throughout 2009 and 2010 with some minor exceptions of short duration.
+Due to declines in water demand and in an effort to cut operating costs, the treatment plant began operating on a "once per week" basis for about 8 hours on October 22, 2008 and continued this mode of operation throughout 2009, 2010, and 2011 with some minor exceptions of short duration.
 This withdrawal is negligible and has had little to no effect upon the natural conditions and the rates of water flowing over the Lake Whitney spillway.